DEER AND ELK HUNTING

 – Photo by Steve Burman –

 Along the mid-coast (western Stott Mt., western Alsea, north Siuslaw), deer numbers appear to be increasing in various areas.
 The prevalence of deer hair loss syndrome continues to decrease.
 Buck numbers in most areas are fair to good.
-As in 2011, growth of vegetation has been exceptional this year and the deer appear in good body condition.
+The growth of vegetation has been exceptional this year and the deer appear in good body condition.
 The best deer hunting opportunities are the central to eastern portions of the Alsea unit and Siuslaw unit; deer numbers decline as one gets closer to the ocean.
 Both private industrial forestlands, state forestry and federal lands offer deer hunting opportunities.
 The Stott Mt – North Alsea Travel Management area also provides walk-in hunting opportunities.

 Some areas to look at include Davis Point, the lower Lewis and Clark River and the lower Necanicum River in Clatsop County and upper Rock Creek and Clear Creek in Columbia County.
+While much of the unit is industrial timber land, most timber companies offer plenty of walk-in access in some areas and open gates for dawn to dusk vehicular access in others once the fire season is over.

 Clearcut habitat is increasing, with most occurring on private corporate forestlands.
 In recent years, the amount of partial and clearcut harvest on state forest lands has increased substantially.
 Areas with recent logging include the lower Wilson River, North Fork Wilson River, Gales Creek, Spruce Run and Camp Olson.
+Deer populations appear to be on the increase, with good buck to doe ratios.

 On state forest lands in the western portion, look in the Trask River and lower Wilson River basins.
 But some of the best hunting is on private timberlands in the eastern portion of the WMU where timber harvest has occurred within the last three to five years.
 Some areas to consider in the eastern Trask Unit are the upper portions of the Yamhill River and upper Willamina Creek.
 Hunters looking to experience less road traffic and more walk-in hunting opportunities are encouraged to explore the Upper Tualatin-Trask Travel Management Area located west of Henry Hagg Lake.